PhD/MPhil Fashion Management and Marketing / Overview

 A research degree from the Department and the University is held in the highest esteem and recognised worldwide.
 Many of our fashion management and marketing graduates have progressed to successful academic careers and industry positions in reputable organisations worldwide.

-The Department provides first-class opportunities and facilities for our students to study specific subjects in-depth to a postgraduate research degree level, through the Faculty's Graduate Development Training Programme as well as the opportunity to access Alliance Manchester Business School's doctoral research training programme.
+The Department provides first-class opportunities and facilities for our students to study specific subjects in-depth to a postgraduate research degree level, through our many resources for Researcher Development , as well as the opportunity to access Alliance Manchester Business School's doctoral research training programme.
 You will become part of a strong research culture in the Department, embedded through a programme research seminars given by research students, academic staff and external speakers, as well as an annual Postgraduate Research Conference.
 There are flexible study packages available, as well as a range of PhD studentships and University funding packages .
 Please contact us to find out more.

 Further information for EU students can be found on our dedicated EU page.